Book cover

 In early 1992, a heated debate over operating system architectures erupted in an Internet discussion forum.
 Despite the participation of numerous developers and researchers in this discussion, it became known as the Tanenbaum-Torvalds Debate (link, Appendix A, page 102).
 Tanenbaum (Andrew) is a researcher in the field of operating systems, the author of textbooks in the area, and a professor at Vrije Universiteit in Amsterdam, the Netherlands.
 Torvalds (Linus) at the time was a Computer Science student at the University of Helsinki in Finland.

 The discussion began when Tanenbaum posted a message in the forum titled Linux is obsolete.
 His main argument was that Linux follows a monolithic architecture, where all operating system functions, such as process management, memory management, and file systems, are implemented in a single executable file running in supervisor mode.
-Since then, Tanenbaum has advocated for a microkernel architecture, where the kernel handles only the most basic system functions, and the other functions run as independent processes outside the kernel.
+In contrast, Tanenbaum advocated for a microkernel architecture, where the kernel handles only the most basic system functions, and the other functions run as independent processes outside the kernel.
 Linus responded emphatically, asserting that Linux was a practical operating system at the time, while the microkernel-based system Tanenbaum was developing was facing various problems and bugs.
-The discussion continued, with Tanenbaum even stating that had Torvalds been his student, he would have received a poor grade for the monolithic Linux architecture.
+The discussion intensified, with Tanenbaum even stating that had Torvalds been his student, he would have received a poor grade for the monolithic Linux architecture.
 An interesting comment was also made by Ken Thompson, one of the designers of the first versions of Unix:

 It is in my opinion easier to implement a monolithic kernel.
 It is also easier for it to turn into a mess in a hurry as it is modified.